fokalview/VR-Data-V2/README.md

 - Engagement levels in education
 - Regional training access

-**Main Questions Answered**
+### **Main Questions Answered**
-- How the three headsets differ in comfort and immersion
+- How do the three headsets differ in comfort and immersion?
-- How age and gender shape VR outcomes
+- How do age and gender influence VR outcomes?
-- What usage patterns predict higher immersion or sickness
+- What usage patterns predict higher immersion or discomfort?
-- How assistive tech varies across regions
+- How does assistive technology access vary across regions?
-- How many students use VR and how it affects engagement
+- How many students use VR and how does it affect engagement?

-**Project Purpose**
-Turn multiple VR datasets into a unified interactive system that shows how different groups experience VR and why those experiences differ.
-This project is part research, part visual architecture, and part portfolio ready storytelling.

----

-## Introduction

-VR is growing fast in entertainment, education, and training, but not everyone experiences it the same way.
-Some people get immersed.
-Others get sick.
-Some groups stay in VR longer and feel more comfortable.
-Some regions have strong access to assistive technology.
-Others barely have any.

-This project started because I wanted to make sense of all these differences in one place.
-I imported multiple CSVs, cleaned them, and built out a workflow that connects headset type, gender, age, session duration, motion sickness, immersion, and educational access.
-From there, I built interactive charts that let me filter, compare, and break down patterns that are not obvious when looking at each dataset alone.

-The entire visualization is designed around exploration.
-You can switch between datasets, filter the visuals by gender or headset, and highlight sections to understand exactly how different groups behave in VR.
-This project is part research, part portfolio piece, and part personal curiosity about how VR affects people differently.

----

-## Project Overview

-This project examines how different groups of people experience virtual reality depending on their demographics, hardware choices, and behavioral tendencies.
-Instead of relying on a single dataset, the analysis synthesizes insights from multiple Kaggle sources covering VR usage, headset adoption, emotional response, consumer behaviors, immersion scores, and accessibility conditions.

-The central goal is to understand what factors predict comfort, discomfort, and overall immersion in VR systems.
-The project uses descriptive visualizations and a structure that can support predictive modeling in later versions to uncover meaningful patterns that shape VR user experience.

 ---